Art and creation: at the origins of the living world!

 Art is life

-Creation is not unique to man.
-The study of the cosmos, nature and animals shows us that the universe is infinitely creative.
+Creation is not unique to humankind.
+The study of the cosmos, nature, and animals demonstrates that the universe is infinitely creative.

-Whether we call it God, natural evolution or chance, the mystery remains complete.
+Whether we call it God, natural evolution, or chance, the mystery remains unsolved.

-In art lies the very essence of this creative process.
-Art guides us, to the edge of the great mystery of life and the universe.
+Art contains the very essence of this creative process.
+Art guides us to the edge of the great mystery of life and the universe.

 Art is life!